awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-overridebuttonconfiguration.md

 # AWS::Pinpoint::Campaign OverrideButtonConfiguration<a name="aws-properties-pinpoint-campaign-overridebuttonconfiguration"></a>

-Configuration information related to the configuration of a button with settings that are specific to a certain device type\.
+Specifies the configuration of a button with settings that are specific to a certain device type\.

 ## Syntax<a name="aws-properties-pinpoint-campaign-overridebuttonconfiguration-syntax"></a>